34:29 · July 25, 2023

 Thank you for listening!
 If you found this conversation encouraging or helpful, please share this episode with your friends and loved ones.
 Or please leave us a review—it really helps!

 Our guest for this episode was Patric Knaak, Serge’s Area Director for Renewal and Deputy Director of Mission.
 This episode was hosted by Jim Lovelady.
 Production by Anna Madsen, Aaron Gray, and Sunny Chi.
-Music by Tommy Leahy
+Music by Tommy L.

 𝑮𝒓𝒂𝒄𝒆 𝒂𝒕 𝒕𝒉𝒆 𝑭𝒓𝒂𝒚 𝑷𝒐𝒅𝒄𝒂𝒔𝒕 is produced by SERGE, an international missions agency that sends and cares for missionaries and develops gospel-centered programs and resources for ongoing spiritual renewal.
 Learn more and get involved at serge.org.